Pioneers of truly unlimited broadband offering standard and superfast broadband both with and without Sky TV

 Sky are known for its satellite television service, allowing you to get a vast array of TV channels from anywhere so long as you have a satellite dish.
 However their broadband and phone coverage doesn't use satellite technology, and instead comes through your phoneline.

-Sky’s low cost broadband network is the second largest (third if you count BT), available to 82% of the UK population, increasing to around 90% by 2015.
+Sky’s low cost broadband network is the second largest (third if you count BT), available to 90% of the UK population as of 2015.
 Those outside of this network live mostly in rural areas, and while they can still get broadband from Sky as Sky Broadband Connect, it is much more expensive, slower and has less flexibility than inside Sky’s LLU (local-loop unbundling) areas.

 Sky Fibre Unlimited broadband, Sky’s fibre optic broadband service, uses BT’s fibre optic network and is therefore available anywhere fibre to the cabinet (FTTC) broadband has been enabled.
 This is currently available to about two-thirds of UK households, typically in urban and central areas.